 GLog( x ) = a * ln( x + b ) + c.

 The parameters a, b, c of the GLog curves are determined such that GLog(0) = 0, GLog(1) = 1, and the derivative in 1 is the same as a gamma function: GLog’(1) = γ.
+Note the γ parameter here is only used to configure the above GLog mapping function in a practical way.
+Hence the proposed mapping process has nothing to do with a traditional gamma correction.
 Practical examples are shown in Table 1 and in Figure 4.
 One observes that high lights are lowered much more aggressively with a GLog curve than with a gamma curve.

 Table 1: different settings for the GLog transfer function.